 Dr. Meagan or Dr. Michael will send your information to a dental lab where a porcelain crown will be built based on the measurements and impressions they took during your tooth preparation appointment.
 It will usually take a few weeks for your crown to be made.

 Yes.
 Except in the most extreme cases, a dental crown can be used to save a significantly decayed or damaged tooth.
 However, if the tooth is infected, you will need a root canal before you can get a dental crown.
-To find out if a crown is the right choice for you, contact Indigo Dental for a consultation.
+To find out if a crown is the right choice for you, contact Indigo Dental in Mauldin for a consultation.

 Most modern porcelain-fused-to-metal dental crowns will last up to 15-20 years, and it’s quite common for crowns to last even longer than this.
 The lifespan of your crown depends on how well you care for it, so we recommend brushing and flossing consistently, and see the team at Indigo Dental for checkups every 6 months.